Overview

 Phase II

-Temporary weekend shutdowns of the I-95 southbound ramp off I-295 northbound
+Temporary weekend shutdown of the I-95 southbound ramp off I-295 northbound

 Between Phases II and III a temporary shutdown of the ramp shall be utilized to complete the connection between the new ramp and I-95 southbound/I-295.
-A detour route will be put in place, likely occurring over a weekend in Fall 2024, from approximately 7 p.m. on Friday to 5 a.m. on Monday (see detour below).
+A detour route will be put in place, scheduled to occur October 18-21, 2024, from approximately 7 p.m. on Friday to 5 a.m. on Monday (see detour below).
 Closure of the right most lane on I-95 southbound will also occur during this detour.

 Phase III

+Phase III is expected to begin after the temporary weekend shutdown in October 2024.
 During the third phase traffic traveling from I-295 to I-95 southbound will utilize the newly constructed ramp.
 At the merge with I-95 southbound, traffic controls will be used to establish a dedicated acceleration lane for traffic to safely enter I-95 while demolition of the old bridge and construction of the new bridge is underway.
-It is intended that two lanes of I-95 southbound traffic will be maintained during this phase.
+During this phase, the right lane and shoulder on I-95 southbound in Attleboro will close for approximately 8 months.

 Pavement resurfacing and the installation of permanent markings on I-95 southbound will be completed using temporary nighttime lane closures once all other work items have been completed.